wanchoo93/CVD_Reddit_NLP/README.md

 You could change **params_submission** variable in Line #24 to alter the mentioned parameters.
 Visit [Pushshift Reddit API Documentation](https://github.com/pushshift/api) for more details.

 ### 2. Data preparation:
-It is recommended to append all individual subreddit output files in a single master file separately for posts and comments and upload it to your respective databases.
+It is recommended to append all individual subreddit output files in a single master file separately for posts and comments and upload it to your respective database.
 In this documentation I have used database name **covid_cv_reddit** and table name **master_sub** that contains all the posts from 22 subreddits.
 MySQL server was used for our project.
 Run **MySQL_data_prep.sql**

 ### 3. DLATK installation and requirements: